fogha/raiken/cli/README.md

 ## Configuration

-Arten creates a `arten.config.json` file in your project root:
+Raiken creates a `raiken.config.json` file in your project root:

 ```json
 {